“Man is a self-conscious Nothing.”

 Harman’s world has objects all the way down: “we have a universe made up of objects wrapped in objects wrapped in objects wrapped in objects”, as “every object is both a substance and a complex of relations” (GM, p.83).
 If there is no regress, then there remains an ultimate level of reality at the bottom, a stance entirely incompatible with OOP.
 Nathan Coombs tells us that “Harman advocates a properly ontological solution in which every relation forms a new autonomous object.
 As he puts it: “two vicariously linked real objects do form a new object, since they generate a new internal space.”
 As such, alongside the fact that any seemingly integral object such as a washing machine can be decomposed into an infinite regress of objects of which it is constituted (right down to its atoms), then, equally, relations between seemingly non-integral composites, if they have a relation at all form a new object.
 Even a human perceiving a tree forms a new object, which in itself constitutes a reality inexhaustible in its relation to any other object or observer.
 It thus transpires that object oriented philosophy is more relational than it first appears; if every new relation forms an object, it only resists the total relationism it rejects through the horizon of withdrawl it concomitantly posits, where there are ontologically necessary holes within the relational matrix.”
 What aligns Harman with both Lovecraft and Ligotti is a form of materialism without matter: ““What separates this model from all materialism is that I am not pampering one level of reality (that of infinitesimal particles) at the expense of all others.
 What is real in the cosmos are forms wrapped inside of forms, not durable specks of material that reduce everything else to derivative status.
 If this is ‘materialism’, then it is the first materialism in history to deny the existence of matter.”
 (Tool-Being: 293)

-It’s this infinite universe of objects wrapped in objects in an infinite regress without end: a chinese box theory of reality that invokes Ligotti’s clown and puppet theatre of cruelty and nihilism.
-In his story the Red Tower Ligotti invokes this deadly universe of corruption and regress telling us that everywhere he goes people are talking about the red tower, about its “nighmarish novelty items or about the mysterious and revolting hyper-organisms, as well as babbling endlessly about the subterranean system of tunnels and the secluded graveyard whose headstones display no names and no dates designating either birth or death. … I hear them talk of it everyday of my life.
+It’s this infinite universe of objects wrapped in objects in an infinite regress without end: a Chinese box theory of reality that invokes Ligotti’s clown and puppet theatre of cruelty and nihilism.
+In his story the Red Tower Ligotti invokes this deadly universe of corruption and regress telling us that everywhere he goes people are talking about the red tower, about its “nightmarish novelty items or about the mysterious and revolting hyper-organisms, as well as babbling endlessly about the subterranean system of tunnels and the secluded graveyard whose headstones display no names and no dates designating either birth or death. … I hear them talk of it everyday of my life.
 Unless of course they begin to speak about the gray and desolate landscape, the hazy void in which the Red Tower – the great and industrious Red Tower – is so precariously nestled.
-The the voices grow quiet until I can barely hear them as they attempt to communicate with me in choking scraps of post-nightmarish trauma” (ibid.
+The voices grow quiet until I can barely hear them as they attempt to communicate with me in choking scraps of post-nightmarish trauma” (ibid.
 6: 550-551).
-Isn’t this just it: caught in the meshes of endless productivity, hivelike in our communal thrashing and vying for survival on a planet floating amid the gray silences of the Void we all sit in the deep tunnels of thought and being waiting for the great Red Tower to start up “its operations once more” (551).
+Isn’t this just it: caught in the meshes of endless productivity, hive like in our communal thrashing and vying for survival on a planet floating amid the gray silences of the Void we all sit in the deep tunnels of thought and being waiting for the great Red Tower to start up “its operations once more” (551).
 A nihilistic machinic universe of “putrid creations, ultimately consummating its tradition of degeneracy, reaching toward a perfection of defect and disorder, according to every polluted and foggy rumor concerned with this issue” (550).

-Yet, in the end it all comes down to one’s stance toward the ‘beauty of horror’ at the heart of this unreal world, for the few among us, the miserablists and generalists “…of disillusionment broadcast on a wider frequency.”
+Yet, in the end it all comes down to one’s stance toward the ‘beauty of horror’ at the heart of this unreal world, for the few among us, the miserabilists and generalists “…of disillusionment broadcast on a wider frequency.”
 Yet our “message, a repetitive dirge that has been rehearsed for thousands of years, is received only by epicures of pessimism, cognitive mavericks who have impetuously circled the field in a race to the finish line” (ibid.).

 1. The Conspiracy Against the Human Race (2007 Thomas Ligotti)